The EU-Turkey deal, agreed in March 2016, has shaped the European response to the refugee crisis. But what is it, and why does it matter?

 The normalisation of the EU-Turkey deal poses a great risk to the future of refugee protection.
 It has, in essence, outsourced border control in exchange for cash and political gestures – and done so at great cost to refugees.
 It is highly important that we continue to monitor the situation in Greece and Turkey, particularly for refugees who are returned to the latter, and advocate for the immediate improvement of conditions and nullification of the deal.

-For now, Help Refugees will continue to support those affected by the deal – in mainland Turkey and on the Greek islands.
+For now, Help Refugees will continue to support those affected by the deal.
 To help us help them, please donate here.
 Thank you.